AnnieH/AnnieH.github.io/_posts/2014-06-17-early-startup-employee.markdown

 Even before I joined Written, just in talks with the founders, I could tell that my values and personality aligned with theirs and that I would work well with them.
 They are all experienced entreprenuers and yet don't take themselves too seriously, which makes working with them fun.
 Also, knowing that starting a company is a big goal of mine, they willingly share some of their knowledge with me even when it doesn't directly relate to our startup and make sure I get as much from working there as I put in.

 <br />
-There's a lot of talk in mainstream media about being a startup founder but I hope this gives a glimpse of what it's like as a startup employee and why I've chosen to be one.
-Working at a startup, especially an early-stage one, is definitely not for everyone but I can’t imagine myself doing anything else right now.
+I hope this gives a glimpse of what it's like as an early startup employee and why I've chosen to be one.
+Working at a startup is definitely not for everyone but I can’t imagine myself doing anything else right now.
 If you want to chat more about what it's like to work at startups, especially if you're a woman, feel free to reach out, I'm [@ankey](http://twitter.com/ankey) on Twitter.